Pelochus/rockobot/arduino/README.md

 - Switch between IR controlled mode and autonomous mode:
     - Wait for an input at setup with 2 buttons, one for each mode, in loop function, call either autonomous or controlled mode
     - Make the input a key, similar to a car
-- Make a small library for motor controlling, with ability to change rotate, increase/decrease speed and reverse direction

 ## Knowledge Base
 - [Arduino Docs](https://docs.arduino.cc/)